ifoxfoot/fqacalc/README.md

 by the `allow_duplicates` argument.
 If there are duplicates, and the user is attempting to perform a cover-weighted calculation where duplicates are not allowed, they will be condensed into one species with an aggregate cover value.
-Duplicates are always be included in all frequency metrics.
+Duplicates are always included in all frequency metrics.

 If there is a duplicate species and `allow_duplicates = FALSE`, a